Meet Kate

 25 years ago, I started my dementia journey.

 In my 6th-grade science class, my peers started talking about dementia.
 At the time I had no clue what it really was, nor was I aware of anyone in my life who had dementia.
-I knew enough, that when a classmate started calling it, “old timer’s disease,” that this person was further stigmatizing dementia instead of dreaming of a something better.
+I knew on some intuitive level, that when a classmate started calling it, “old timer’s disease,” that this person was further stigmatizing dementia instead of dreaming of a something better.
 This launched my passion for working with dementia as a volunteer.
 In 2005 when my grandmother was diagnosed with Vascular Dementia, the story become personal.
 My view of dementia, as well as a greater awareness of what it means to live with dementia drastically changed.
 I experienced the struggles, stereotypes, shame, joy, love, laughter, and dynamics of the family journey.
-The world of dementia that I had moved into continued to grow, evolve, and transformed once again as I worked to make dementia my career recognizing that I was uniquely created for this purpose.
+The world of dementia that I had moved into continued to grow, evolve, and transformed once again as I worked to make dementia my career, recognizing that I was uniquely created for this purpose.

 Over the last 16 years, I have recognized the need for those living with dementia to tell their story, and for the greater community to start having a different type of conversation.
 There exists a longing to move away from doom and gloom and into beauty and joy.
-I started the project as a way to help all of us share our stories of dementia and move into that joy.
-As I write the current pages of the Dementia Letters Project story, I invite you to join me, to co-create a new narrative of dementia.
+I started this project as a way to help all of us share our stories of dementia and move into that joy.
+As I write the current pages of the Dementia Letters Project story, I invite you to join me, to co-create a new plot line of dementia.